neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 Third, execute the `SELECT` statement by calling one of the following methods of the `NpgsqlCommand` object:

 - `ExecuteReaderAsync()` – executes a query that returns a result set.
-The method returns a `NpgsqlDataReader` that can be used to read rows from the query’s result set.
+The method returns a `NpgsqlDataReader` that can be used to read rows from the query's result set.
 - `ExecuteScalarAsync()` – executes a query that returns a scalar value such as a query that uses an [aggregate function](../postgresql-aggregate-functions) to return a [count](../postgresql-aggregate-functions/postgresql-count-function), [sum](../postgresql-aggregate-functions/postgresql-sum-function), [maximum](../postgresql-aggregate-functions/postgresql-max-function), [minimum](../postgresql-aggregate-functions/postgresql-min-function), and [average value](../postgresql-aggregate-functions/postgresql-avg-function).

 Finally, iterate over the result set and use the Get\* methods of the NpgsqlDataReader object to retrieve the values of columns in each row.